Jehjay/titanic-lightgbm-prediction-webservice/README.md

 using the lightgbm model on Titanic data and implementing a synchronous API and an asynchronous API approach.

 ## **Building the webservice**
-+ The standard library’s virtual environment tool venv was used to develop the service in a virtual environment and install packages.
++ The standard library’s virtual environment tool `venv`, was used to develop the service in a virtual environment and install packages.
-+ A list of all installed packages and their versions can be found in the requirements.txt file.
++ A list of all installed packages and their versions can be found in the `requirements.txt` file.
 + Titanic data was obtained from Kaggle.
 Subsequent steps for loading, preprocessing, analysing and transforming data are carried out in the model.py file
-+ **LightGBM** - was installed to implement the prediction model in the model.py file.
-In addition, the model was exported to be used in the sync and async API's.
++ **LightGBM** - was installed to implement the prediction model in the `model.py` file.
+In addition, the model was exported to be used in the sync and async API.
 + **FastAPI** - was used to set up sync and async endpoints.
 + **Logging** - was used to track the web service performance.
-+ **Celery** - an open-source asynchronous job queue based on distributed message passing, supports scheduling and focuses on operations in real time, was used to implement the async api using Redis as a message broker to run in the async.py file
++ **Celery** - an open-source asynchronous job queue based on distributed message passing, supports scheduling and focuses on operations in real time, was used to implement the async api using Redis as a message broker to run in the `async.py` file
-+ The sync api endpoint implementation can be found in the sync.py file
++ The sync api endpoint implementation can be found in the `sync.py` file

 ## Requirements
 [Docker](https://docs.docker.com/get-started/get-docker/)